Spatially Derived Clusters

 assay.use = "BANKSY")

 Once the RunHarmony() function has completed successfully, we have a new latent space called harmony.banksy.
 The simplest way to view these values is to consider it a “corrected PCA” and treat is the same way you would use a PCA space.
-Therefore, we can visualize the harmony.banksy space and see if there is a strong effect with orig.ident or B cell marker IGKC.
+Therefore, we can visualize the harmony.banksy space and see if there is a strong effect with orig.ident or the B cell marker IGKC.

 # Harmony BANKSY PCA colored by sample